 Make sure you check the relevant deadlines and have the required supporting documents on hand before you apply.

 It’s possible to switch what you’re studying if you have a change of heart early on.
 If a unit you’re enrolled in just isn’t right for you, you can make changes to your enrolment early on in semester.
 Changing courses, changing majors, or units all have their own requirements, so make sure you get all the information before you apply to change.
-Remember, in Semester 1 the last day to add or change a unit is Friday 8 March, and the last day to drop a unit of study without academic penalty is census date (31 March).
+In Semester 1, the last day to add or change a unit is Monday 9 March, and the last day to drop a unit of study without academic penalty is census date (Tuesday 31 March).

 The easiest way to get a record of your enrolment at the University is to download a certificate of current enrolment.
 The certificate includes your name, Student ID, date of birth, mode of attendance, enrolment dates as well as the course and units your currently enrolled in.